Wet Floor Injury Compensation Claims

 Your solicitor must establish that the property owners were legally responsible for the accident.

-In some cases, such as slipping on a wet floor outside a shopping centre, the liable party may not be immediately obvious.
-If you are not sure who caused the accident, your solicitor will assist with the identification of the Defendant.
+In some cases, such as slipping on a wet floor outside a shopping centre, the liable party may not be immediately apparent.
+If you are not sure who caused the accident, your solicitor will assist with the identification of the defendant.